-- Applying for admission to a post-secondary program may involve arranging to have an official transcript from your high school sent directly to a post-secondary institution (see Need a School Transcript? for Alberta-specific instructions).
+- Applying for admission to a post-secondary program may involve arranging to have an official transcript from your high school sent directly to a post-secondary institution (see Get High School Transcripts for Alberta-specific instructions).
 Some programs require that applicants pass a writing competency exam and/or attend a personal interview as part of the admissions and selection procedure.
 Admission to a training program in the health care field may require a completed medical form, medical history or physician's report.

 - Applying for scholarships, grants and bursaries often involves asking people to write letters of reference for you, and researching available funding through a variety of websites, including the school of your choice.